 “It’s not a cure,” Watkins said of CBD, “but now when I do get sick, it’s not as often and not as bad.”

 Since she started taking the proper precautions, Watkins has gone on four consecutive tours with TLC without a major incident.

-Because sickle cell disease is hereditary, it’s important for people of child-bearing age to get tested for it, and all newborns (even healthy looking ones) should be screened as well.
+Sickle cell disease is hereditary.
+People of child-bearing age need to get tested for it.
+Furthermore, all newborns (even healthy looking ones) should be screened.
 Knowing you have sickle cell disease is the first step toward receiving the right care and managing the condition.